TranslucentComputing/kubert-assistant-lite/docs/installation.md

 - [Make](https://www.gnu.org/software/make/){:target="_blank"}
 - [OpenAI API Key](https://platform.openai.com/docs/api-reference/authentication){:target="_blank"} or [Anthropic API Key](https://console.anthropic.com/docs/authentication){:target="_blank"} (for AI capabilities)

+Ensure that these tools are properly installed and accessible from your command line.

+## Setting up API Keys

+To enable the AI capabilities of Kubert AI Assistant Lite, you need to set up an API key from either OpenAI or Anthropic.
+Follow these steps to obtain and configure your API key:

+### OpenAI API Key

+1. Sign up for an account at [OpenAI](https://platform.openai.com/signup/){:target="_blank"} if you don't have one already.
+2. Navigate to the [API Keys](https://platform.openai.com/account/api-keys){:target="_blank"} section in your OpenAI account dashboard.
+3. Click on the "Create new secret key" button to generate a new API key.
+4. Copy the generated API key and store it securely.

+### Anthropic API Key

+1. Sign up for an account at [Anthropic](https://console.anthropic.com/login){:target="_blank"} if you don't have one already.
+2. Navigate to the [API Keys](https://console.anthropic.com/settings/keys){:target="_blank"} section in your Anthropic account dashboard.
+3. Click on the "Create Key" button to generate a new API key.
+4. Copy the generated API key and store it securely.

+Once you have obtained your API key, you will need to provide it during the installation process.

 ## Installation Steps

+Follow these steps to install and set up Kubert AI Assistant Lite:

 1. **Clone the repository**